spirilis/rxokaya/README.md

 Example usage in examples/newlib_printf/main.c

 Note that an underscore-based cursor is enabled by default.
 You may disable this by commenting out _OKAYA_USE_CURSOR_ in okaya.h

+A basic manifest of the files required for a simple implementation is found in the _basic/_ subdirectory.